ghostwords/chameleon/README.md

 Packet inspection/clock skew (?) | ✗ | ✗ | not possible in a browser extension

+## Roadmap

+- Fix getOriginatingScriptUrl for eval'd code.

+- Add heuristic for what constitutes fingerprinting and mark scripts accordingly.

+- Simplify the UI (fingerprinting detected vs. not; expand to see more info).

+- Block fingerprinting scripts.

+- Add user-initiated blocking/unblocking.

+- Add site whitelisting.

+- Reevaluate Tor masquerading vs. randomizing (see issue #1).

+- Add help/about link; explain what the UI shows.

 ## Code license

 Mozilla Public License Version 2.0